Back to prior page Go to next page

 Johnny Carpenter - a true western hero, on or off screen!

-Born June 25, 1914, in the small Ozark mountain town of Debinsville, AR (just south of Russellville on Hwy 40), Johnny learned to horseback on his Dad's farm.
+Born June 25, 1914, in the small Ozark mountain town of Debinsville, Arkansas ❋ (just south of Russellville on Hwy 40), Johnny learned to horseback on his Dad's farm.
 His father also operated a butcher shop.
 Little else is known about his childhood, but as a member of the University of Arkansas varsity team at 18, he moved up to the Southern League and was set for a first team berth in 1936 with the Chicago White Sox when, during spring practice, he was run over by a car in a hit and run accident, breaking his left leg in seven places, breaking his back and causing internal injuries.
 In a body cast for 119 days, he lost his chance at a baseball career.
 During an eight year recuperation, he went back to riding and shooting on his Dad's farm, interests he had prior to baseball.
-(At the bottom of this webpage are census records and other info which indicates that Carpenter was born in Dardanelle, Yell County, Arkansas.)

 Johnny (and his brother, Frank 'Red' Carpenter) came west to Hollywood in the early '40s, finding work at a stable where he put his riding skills to use.